UBank: Branding and marketing

 UBank was cited as an example of effective use of nontraditional marketing such as social media, but also uses traditional marketing such as print and television.

-UBank's first TV Commercial was launched in 2009, and positioned its savings account using the tagline "Saving is the new spending", attempting to capture the spirit of the Global Financial Crisis at the time.
+UBank's first TV Commercial was launched in 2009, and positioned its savings account using the tagline "Saving is the new spending", attempting to capture the spirit of the 2008 financial crisis at the time.

 UBank also launched a series of YouTube videos called Ubank Moneybox, meant to educate and entertain.

 In February 2016 Ubank launched a new visual identity, designed to reposition the bank as a "utility".